High Speed drone

 3. Objectives and Scope of Activities: The DAF SAB shall provide independent advice and recommendations on matters supporting the Department of the Air Force’s (DAF) scientific and technical enterprise, as set out in paragraph four below.

-The DAF SAB is not established to advise on individual DoD procurements, but instead shall be concerned with the pressing and complex technological problems facing the DoD in such areas as research, engineering, organizational structure and process, business and functional concepts, and manufacturing, and will ensure the identification of new technologies and new applications of technology in those areas to strengthen national security.
+The DAF SAB is not established to advise on individual Department of Defense (DoD) or DAF procurements.
+It shall be concerned with the pressing and complex technological problems facing the DoD and the DAF in such areas as research, engineering, organizational structure and process, business and functional concepts, and manufacturing, and will ensure the identification of new technologies and new applications of technology in those areas to strengthen national security.
 No matter shall be assigned to the DAF SAB for its consideration that would require any DAF SAB member to participate personally and substantially in any actions related to procurements or place him or her in the position of acting as a contracting or procurement official.

 1. Estimated Number and Frequency of Meetings: The DAF SAB shall meet at the call of the DAF SAB's DFO, in consultation with the DAF SAB's Chair and the Secretary of the Air Force.
 The estimated number of DAF SAB meetings is four per year.